stuckinsnow/powershell-scripts/README.md

 ## Instructions

-Copy into a folder, and run .\check-node-and-pnpm.ps1
+Once node and pnpm are installed, copy this into a folder and run .\check-node-and-pnpm.ps1